LoponteHF/GlycoGenius/README.md

 1. Download the latest version of the Graphical User Interface from Releases page on https://github.com/LoponteHF/GlycoGenius_GUI, unzip it and run the executable file (Windows only, for other OS, you can install the GUI from PyPI);
 2. Install from PyPI:
 	1. Install Python from python.org or from your OS package distributor;
-	2. Type "pip install glycogenius" on a terminal
+	2. Type "pip install glycogenius" on a terminal.

 ## Usage